-Two Wrongs Mock a Right: Debunking the Cohen Maledicta that Bar First Amendment Protection for Newsgathering
+Two Wrongs Mock a Right: Overcoming the Cohen Maledicta that Bar First Amendment Protection for Newsgathering

 In Cohen v.
 Cowles Media Co., Justice Byron R. White wrote that the First Amendment offers no protection from the enforcement of "generally applicable laws" against newsgatherers and that First Amendment protection applies only to information that has been "lawfully acquired."
 This Article shows that these doctrines are not only false, but have already done serious damage to First Amendment interests.
 It surveys lower court decisions from around the country to demonstrate the doctrines' pernicious influence, then it evaluates alternative solutions to the problem.
 The article concludes that the most effective, if least likely, solution would be a rule that tracks the New York Times Co. v.
 Sullivan "actual malice" standard, redefined as "bad faith" or "outrageous behavior" when applied to newsgathering torts.